wfzirk/Sun-Font-Utility/README.md

 This batch file will generate all files and documents into a complete package.
 		It can also by,  passing the python file name execute only that one file.

+	bfdoall.bat – This is a GUI program for setting up the variables in doEnv.bat.
+Easier 			than typing in an editor.

 	config.json – This contains variables and lists  for each language and may 				eventually be rewritten as more languages are built.